klecknerlab/simple_pyspin/README.md

 2. [Install Spinnaker and PySpin from FLIR.](https://www.flir.com/products/spinnaker-sdk/)
     - You will likely need to follow several manual steps after the Spinnaker installation to get PySpin ([Mac Instructions](https://www.flir.com/support-center/iis/machine-vision/application-note/getting-started-with-spinnaker-sdk-on-macos/,))
 3. Install simple_pyspin module:
-    1. Download source from GitHub
+    - Install from PyPi: `pip install simple-pyspin`.
-    2. Run `python setup.py install` or `python setup.py develop` from the directory of the downloaded files.
+    - Download source from GitHub and use `setup.py`.

 # Usage
 See the examples directory of the source for these examples and more.